Quebec Mobility Bursary

-Concordia Student Exchange Program (CSEP) applicants do not need to submit a bursary application as it is part of the on-line CSEP application and you will automatically be considered for the Quebec Mobility Bursary.
+Concordia Student Exchange Program (CSEP), Field school and Summer short-term program applicants do not need to submit a bursary application as it is part of your on-line application and you will automatically be considered for the Quebec Mobility Bursary.

 Participants in international conferences are not eligible.

 Applicants cannot undertake a research project in a country where they hold citizenship (unless they are a permanent resident or citizen of Canada)

 Below are the general eligibility requirements for the Quebec Mobility Bursary.
 However, each student's file will be assessed on a case-by-case basis.
 Please consult Concordia International if you have any doubts or questions regarding your eligibility.

 - Full-time status: 12 credits per term